neonmik/Wave-Machine-Firmware/README.md

         + Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.

     + Note Handling:
+        + Bugfix: An error with the release message queue was causing the notes not to release properly.
+Only recognised during Sustain Pedal Feature testing.
         + Moved Note_priority back to HW core - Takes the time pressiure off the Audio core.
 Note assignments are now sent via a queue.
         + Added a the bones of a paraphonic filter for Modulation and/or Filter.
 This is currently unstable, but will possibly be used in future pending some UI testing.